rotembar22/Offensive-comments-classification-using-Bert/README.md

 **Data distribution - Imbalanced data:**

-13,590 comments are offensive
+13,590 Comments that are offensive
-<br>102,274 comments are not
+<br>102,274 Comments that are not offensive

 This is highly imbalanced data.
 We need to e careful when choosing the right evaluation metric.
 Accuracy will be a bad metric.
 For example, a model that classifies all the instances as not offensive will get an accuracy of 88.27%.
 To evaluate our model, we will use AUC.